 Archaeobotanist Hans-Peter Stika, of the University of Hohenheim, has derived a 500 B.C. recipe for Celtic beer:

 The U.S. Library of Congress has largely reconstructed Thomas Jefferson's personal library.
 Jefferson had the largest personal collection of books in the United States in 1814, when the British burned the U.S. Capitol and the Library of Congress.
 The Congress purchased Jefferson's collection of 6,487 volumes for $23,950 in 1815.
 This included The Philosophical principles of the science of brewing; containing Theoretic hints on improved practice of brewing malt liquors; and Statistical estimates of the materials for brewing, John Richardson, 1790, LOC call number TP 569 Js.
 Jefferson also owned Smith's Distillery.
 Both are awfully rare today.
-However, Google Books offers, among others, full PDF downloads of:
+However, Google Books offers, among others, full PDF downloads of these instructional books:

 My page showing how to brew mead also has a collection of links to mead history.